ai-dev-2024/Rambler-Bangla/ledger/v29-provenance.md

 - Pin UI not in this build: pin machinery rig-tested (EN/BN lanes) but unreachable by the user; AUTO only.
 V29.1.
 - Host "skip:has-bengali" guard (pre-existing v27/v28 behavior) also binds the BN pin lane; AUTO byte-identical to v28d.
 - "but" stays Latin in Bangla context (discourse-marker isolation, pre-existing design).
-- Acoustic locale routing: excluded from V29 per loop review (experiment only, zero behavior dependency).
+- Acoustic locale routing: excluded from V29 per external design review (experiment only, zero behavior dependency).